ScopeLift/umbra-protocol/contracts-periphery/README.md

 - `forge test --mc DeployBatchSendTest --sender <Deployer's address>`

-6. Pass in the `private key` to dry run deploying the contract across 6 networks.
-You should see gas estimates for 6 networks, otherwise there could be a mismatch between deployer's nonce and the specified expected nonce, or there's already code at the expected contract address.
+6. Pass in the `private key` to dry run deploying the contract across the networks you've specified.
+You should see gas estimates for each network, otherwise there could be a mismatch between deployer's nonce and the specified expected nonce, or there's already code at the expected contract address.

 - `forge script DeployBatchSend --private-key <Private Key> `